splittist/scanfcl/README.md

 ## Introduction

-Sometimes you just want to reproduce the effect of `C`-style `scanf` input without having to write your own parser. **scanfcl** reproduces the effect of `sscanf` conversion from lisp strings to lisp objects.
+Sometimes you just want to reproduce the effect of `C`-style `scanf` input without having to write your own parser. **scanfcl** reproduces the effect of `scanf`, `sscanf` and `fscanf` conversion from lisp strings to lisp objects.
 Most of the standard 'C99' conversion specifiers are supported.

 **scanfcl** depends on [Float Features](https://shinmera.github.io/float-features/) and has an MIT licence.

 ## Functions

+*function* **SCANF** `control-string`

+Parses formatted input text, reading characters from `*STANDARD-INPUT*` and converting sequences of characters according to the *control-string* format.
+The *control-string* can be a string or a *compiled control string* (see `COMPILE-CONTROL-STRING`).
+Returns the items converted from `*STANDARD-INPUT*` as a list.

 *function* **SSCANF** `input-string` `control-string`

 Parses formatted input text, reading characters from *input-string* and converting sequences of characters according to the *control-string* format.
-The *control-string* can be a string or a *compiled control-string* (see `COMPILE-CONTROL-STRING`).
+The *control-string* can be a string or a *compiled control string* (see `COMPILE-CONTROL-STRING`).
 Returns the items converted from the *input-string* as a list.

-(If `control-string` is a literal string, a compiler macro will compile it.)
+*function* **FSCANF** `input-stream` `control-string`

+Parses formatted input text, reading characters from *input-stream* and converting sequences of characters according to the *control-string* format.
+The *control-string* can be a string or a *compiled control string* (see `COMPILE-CONTROL-STRING`).
+Returns the items converted from the *input-stream* as a list.

 *function* **COMPILE-CONTROL-STRING** `control-string`